hlbao/personal_site/content/post/classification-you-are-so-important/index.md

 [An arxiv paper (Deep Learning-based Text Classification: A Comprehensive Review)](https://arxiv.org/pdf/2004.03705.pdf)

-I will give a tutorial at MSU Communication in Fall 2021, discussing *all* text classification techniques (hopefully) and online trace data scraping/processing in computational social science from a practical perspective.
+I will give a tutorial at MSU Communication in Fall 2021, discussing *all* text classification techniques (hopefully) and text-based online trace data scraping/processing in computational social science from a practical perspective.
 Hope this talk will benefit communication researchers and myself because it definitely motivates me to recall classification algorithms, especially technical details, thoroughly and holistically.
 What a good opportunity!
 Codes and slides will be released soon.

 **Update: check out [the tutorial](https://github.com/hlbao/classification_in_CSS) under construction.**